FactomProject/factom-docs/cli/includes/_factom cli.md

 $ factom-cli get pendingtransactions -T
 ```

-The T flag, used with the addchain, addentry, buyec, get pendingtransactions, listtxs address, listtxs subcommands, limits the subcommand output to a single field, the Entry Hash with no headers.
+The T flag, used with the `addchain`, `addentry`, `buyec`, `get pendingtransactions`, `listtxs address`, `listtxs` subcommands, limits the subcommand output to a single field, the Entry Hash with no headers.
 This means that a variable can be assigned to the value of the executed command directly.

 ## Commands